Stakes Profile: Risen Star

 The chart below represents the last three Brisnet Speed Ratings earned by the Risen Star winner, and includes the winning figure for the Risen Star.
 In instances where a starter did not have three consecutive Brisnet Speed Ratings leading into the Risen Star, the line starts with most recent.
 For example, the top most line at “2 Races Back” belongs to 2003 winner Badge of Silver, who only has two consecutive Brisnet Speed Ratings leading into the race.

 Winning Brisnet Speed: 98

 Brisnet Speed 3 Back: 90

-Stalkers/Pressers have won 33% of the time and off-the-pace runners have won 30% of the time.
-Wire-to-wire winners have had the least success since 1991 winning only 13.3% of the time.
-While closers have a 23.3% win rate since 1991, they’ve won 40% of the time in the last 10 years.
+Off the pace runners have won 32.2% of the time and staker/pressers have won 29% of the time.
+Wire-to-wire winners have had the least success since 1991 winning only 16.3% of the time.

-Winners have generally come from Fair Grounds and either won their prior race or ran no worse than 3rd.
-Field size has been far above the 2017 average of 7.7 with an average of 9.56 starters since 1991 and an average of 10.87 starters since 2010.
+Winners have predominantly come from Fair Grounds in the full time period, but in the last 10 years both Fair Grounds and Gulfstream have sent 40% of the winners.
+Field size has been far above the 2017 average of 7.7 with an average of 9.71 starters since 1991 and an average of 11.46 starters since 2010.